The main goal of contractor marketing online is to show you’re an expert in your field.

 Optimal lead generation

-Facebook ads are excellent for generating leads.
-With features like lead ads across meta technologies (both Facebook & Instagram), you can collect contact information directly from potential customers.
-This makes it easier for your team to follow up on them when their interest is at its highest and convert those leads into clients.
+With features like lead ads across Meta technologies (both Facebook & Instagram), you can collect contact information directly from potential customers.
+This makes it easier for your team to follow up with them when their interest is at its highest and convert those leads into clients.

 Learn more about optimizing your Facebook ad campaigns here.